 Russian visa: Student

 - This is a Russian visa valid for 90 days with the possibility of extension, based only on a student invitation from a Russian college or university.

 Russian Highly Skilled Migrant Visa

-- This is a special Russian visa for those in skilled professions who gain employment with a salary of over R1 million (reduced from R2 million in 2015).
-This visa is valid for three years, enables the holder to bypass the temporary residence permit requirement and entitles relatives including spouses, children and parents to Russian visas.
+- This is a special visa for those in skilled professions who gain employment with a salary of over R1 million (reduced from R2 million in 2015).
+This visa is valid for three years, enables the holder to bypass the temporary residence permit requirement and entitles relatives including spouses, children and parents to a visa.